-[Scholarship and the development of critical thinking skills is the hallmark of a contemporary Western Buddhist monk.
+[Scholarship and the development of critical thinking skills is the hallmark of a contemporary Western Buddhist cleric.
 It is not all about meditation.
 In order to teach others one must first understand not only the Buddhist platform from which they teach, but also the pillars that hold up this platform that have been under construction for centuries.
 In addition, understanding cultural transformation, language usage, historical reference, study of philosophical & logical thought, all are important when we begin to study how Buddhism moved from East to West.
 Our legacy teachers interpreted their world mostly from a mystical and metaphysical perspective, yet had awakened moments too.
 Siddhartha Gautama, the Buddha, saw clearly through the weeds of this ancient worldview and taught from that perspective.
 In the 21st century we have the added advantaged of science to help explain how the Universe is.
-Learning how to walk this path between the past and present is critical to a monastic’s educational and spiritual journey.
+Learning how to walk this path between the past and present is critical to a cleric’s educational and spiritual journey.
 The works that follow challenge us to “find the lesson” that we can apply to our Buddhist practice in the everyday world.]

 Buddhist Philosophy: A Historical Analysis by David Kalupahana.
 A contemporary introduction to Buddhist thought.

 Ethics in Early Buddhism by David Kalupahana.
 A systematic survey of the moral philosophical implications within Buddhism from its roots in India.